 4. The Roman Ruins: Trophee d’Auguste

 Looming over La Turbie, you can see the reconstructed Roman ruins of the Trohpee d’Auguste.
 You absolutely cannot miss a visit to this incredible structure while in La Turbie!
-It only costs 6 euro per person to enter.
+It only costs 6 euros per person to enter.

 The opening hours vary depending on the season and there are also a few different entrances, although some may be closed depending on the time of year that you visit.